getmoto/moto/moto/neptune/README.md

-Neptune service is handle by the RDS service backend in `moto/moto/rds` Neptune test suite is in `moto/tests/neptune`
+Neptune service is handled by the RDS service backend located [here](../rds).

+Neptune service has a dedicated test suite located [here](../../tests/test_neptune).